groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Wavefront 3D Object File (.obj) is 3D image file introduced by Wavefront Technologies.
+Represents a Wavefront 3D Object File (.obj), which is a 3D image file introduced by Wavefront Technologies.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/3d/obj/